samuelbradshaw/text-to-timestamps/README.md

 **workfiles_directory** – Required.
 Path to a folder where Text to Timestamps can copy or download audio files for processing.

 **voice_isolation_method** – Optional.
 Method for voice isolation or stem separation.
+Supported voice isolation methods can be found in [utils.py](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/src/text_to_timestamps/utils.py).
 Default: None.

 **force** – Optional.
 Whether previously-processed files in the workfiles directory with the same filename should be overwritten (True) or skipped (False).
 When set to True, media will be downloaded or copied into the workfiles directory each time the script runs.
 Default: False.